Council Tax: Discounts and exemptions

 Discounts for people who aren't counted

 Certain people aren't counted when working out the number of adults who live in your home, therefore your bill will be reduced.
-For example, full time students, student nurses and severe mentally impaired.
+For example, full time students, student nurses and severely mentally impaired.

 Disabled band reduction scheme